Josh Harris (entrepreneur)

 Josh Harris (born c.
 1960) is an American Internet entrepreneur.
-He was the founder of JupiterResearch and Pseudo.com, a live audio and video webcasting website founded in 1993, which filed for bankruptcy following the end of the dot-com bubble in 2000.
-He "may have been the first internet millionaire in New York," where "he rode the web 1.0 dotcom boom to a fortune of $85 million," and then lost all his money.
+He was the founder of JupiterResearch and Pseudo.com, a live audio and video webcasting website founded in 1993.
+In 2000, it would file for bankruptcy following the dot-com bubble.
+According to Wired, he "may have been the first internet millionaire in New York," where "he rode the web 1.0 dotcom boom to a fortune of $85 million," and then lost all his money.

 Early life

 Josh Harris was born circa 1960.
 He grew up in Ventura, California.
 His father worked for the Central Intelligence Agency (CIA) while his mother was a social worker.
 He has three brothers and three sisters.

 Harris majored in communications at UC San Diego and later was a graduate student at the University of Southern California's (USC) Annenberg School for Communication.

 Career

 Harris founded the technology market research consulting firm Jupiter Communications, now known as JupiterResearch, in 1986.
 An initial public offering in 1999 raised $65.6 million.